showermat/squashserve/README.md

 To browse an archived site, you need to create a "volume", which is just a ZSR archive of the HTML source tree with some metadata.
 To begin with, all links to internal resources must be relative, because HTML pages are passed by the ZSR server to the user's web browser without modification.
 There are plenty of tools that will rewrite links for you, so I decided it would be redundant to incorporate rewriting capabilities into this project.
 If all internal links in the source tree are sound, they should also work in the final volume.

 The only special attribute of a browsable ZSR volume is an additional directory named `_meta` in the root of the source tree.
 (Woe be to that person who has to deal with a mirrored site that already has a directory called `_meta` in the root -- this directory name may be configurable in the future.)
 This directory can contain arbitrary files related to the site -- for example, I like to include a `readme.txt` with personal notes on how I mirrored and prepared the site for archiving and an `update.sh` that will automatically mirror the latest version of the site.
 The only files in `_meta` that are used by ZSR are `favicon.png`, a PNG image at least 48 by 48 pixels in size that is displayed in the volume list, and `info.txt`, which contains metadata about the archive.
 These metadata  are in the format `key:value`, where `key` is composed of lower-case letters and `value` is any string that does not contain a newline.
-Arbitrary metadata can be specified; ones specifically used by ZSR are "title", "description", and "home".  "home" is the relative path within the archive to the HTML file that is to serve as the volume's "home page".
+Arbitrary metadata can be specified; ones actually used by ZSR include "title", "description", and "home".  "home" is the relative path within the archive to the HTML file that is to serve as the volume's "home page".
 This is the only key that is required.
 Therefore, a minimal working ZSR volume might consist of the source tree plus a `_meta` directory containing an `info.txt` file with only the line `home:index.html`.
 All metadata are made available as tokens to the HTML templates for the site, so it is really up to the user to decide what metadata the volumes should contain and then to modify the HTML templates to use those data.

 Once the `_meta` directory has been filled with the appropriate material, the creation of a volume archive can be automated by running the `mkvol` binary: